gsl-lite/gsl-lite/doc/Features.md

           // of side-effects, and hence generate no code in `gsl_CONFIG_UNENFORCED_CONTRACTS_ASSUME` mode. gsl_Expects( first != last );

-          // Verifying that a range of elements is sorted may be an expensive operation, and we
-          // cannot trust the compiler to understand that it is free of side-effects, so we use an
+          // If we cannot trust the compiler to understand that this function call is free of side-effects,
+          // we should use `gsl_ExpectsDebug()` or `gsl_ExpectsAudit()`.
+This particular function call is
-          // audit-level contract check.
-      gsl_ExpectsAudit( std::is_sorted( first, last ) );
+          // expensive, so we use an audit-level contract check. gsl_ExpectsAudit( std::is_sorted( first, last ) );

       auto count = last - first;